 (Whenever I reflect on this kind of prurient political theatre, I think of Prime Minister Pierre Trudeau's 1967 declaration in anticipation of the Omnibus Bill that "There's no place for the state in the bedrooms of the nation."
 Someone needs, once and for all, to declare the converse: "There's no place for the nation the bedrooms of the state.")

-December 21, 2001, Martha Stewart propitiously sold stock in a friend's company and thereby avoided a potential lose of $45,673--a minuscule amount considering her estimated wealth at the time was 700 million.
+December 21, 2001, Martha Stewart propitiously sold stock in a friend's company and thereby avoided a potential loss of $45,673--a minuscule amount considering her estimated wealth at the time was 700 million.
 Her friend, Sam Waskal, was being pursued by the FBI for insider trading on the stock of his own company, ImClone.
 Martha Stewart was never convicted of insider trading but she did serve five months in a federal prison and two years probation for lying to the FBI about details of the stock sale (http://coveringbusiness.com/2012/05/15/what-martha-stewart-did-wrong/).

-(I still can't figure out exactly what crime Martha Stewart committed, if in fact she did commit a crime, but it's hard not to compare her case with Wall Street companies which lost hundreds of billions of dollars in what seemed like fairly obvious mortgage and bond fraud schemes and the result was that they were bailed out by taxpayer money, CEOs continued to receive bonuses and severance packages, and not a single Wall Street insider was ever charged with a crime.)
+(I still can't figure out exactly what crime Martha Stewart committed if, in fact, she did commit a crime, but it's hard not to compare her case with Wall Street companies which lost hundreds of billions of dollars in what seemed like fairly obvious mortgage and bond fraud schemes and the result was that they were bailed out by taxpayer money, CEOs continued to receive bonuses and severance packages, and not a single Wall Street insider was ever charged with a crime.)

 Now perhaps we should include former Secretary of State and presidential candidate Hillary Clinton in this list!